GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-unified-origin-trial/index.md

 ### Topics

-Check for the `browsingTopics()` function in the `document`, and the [permissions policy](/docs/privacy-sandbox/permissions-policy/#featurepolicyallowsfeaturefeature) for "browsing-topics".
+Check for the `browsingTopics()` function in the `document` and the Permissions Policy](/docs/privacy-sandbox/permissions-policy/#featurepolicyallowsfeaturefeature) for "browsing-topics".

 ```javascript
 if ('browsingTopics' in document && document.featurePolicy.allowsFeature('browsing-topics')) {